-Module 2 Wrap-Up and Quiz (Page 31 of 31)
+Module 2 Wrap-Up and Quiz (Page 30 of 30)

-As you have learned in this module, you have an important role as a GSI in creating an equitable and inclusive learning environment.
-By communicating the value of diversity and nondiscrimination in the academic setting, and by building that value into your GSI activities, you can help foster an atmosphere of trust and inclusion that supports learning for all of your students.
+As you have learned in this module, GSIs play an important role as a GSI in creating an equitable and inclusive learning environment.
+By communicating the value of diversity and the need for nondiscrimination in the academic setting, you can help foster an atmosphere of trust and inclusion that supports learning for all of your students.